brsr/antitile/docs/conway.rst

 :numref:`waffle`, :math:`W \ne Wd`, but :math:`L_W = L_{Wd}`.
 (This is a newly named operator, introduced in this text.)

-Some further consequences of these representations:

-* If a polyhedron has a prime number of edges, then the only Conway operators that can be used to express it in terms of another polyhedron are `S` and `d`.
-* Operators where `g` is a prime number are irreducible in terms of Conway operators other than `d`.
-* If `x=xd` or `x=rxdr`, `x` is bad.
-If `x=dxd` or `x=rdxdr`, `x` is good.
-* If an operator is good, its decomposition cannot contain any operators with :math:`\Lambda = 0`.
-Correspondingly, if an operator is bad, its decomposition must have at least one bad operator.
-* There are no good Conway operators with `g=2`, so therefore good operators with `g=2p`, where p is prime, are irreducible in terms of Conway operators.

 In summary, the assumptions made in this section are:

 #.
 The operator has a chamber structure like described in [Brinkmann]_.